alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 {% endhighlight %}
 <br/>

-Before we start setting up training code, the MNIST data needs to be collated in an easily injestible way.
+Before we start setting up training code, the MNIST data needs to be collated in an easily ingestible way.
 The `Flux.Data` module has a special `Dataloader` type which handles batching, iteration, and shuffling over the data.
 Combined with the `onehotbatch` function, this makes generating loaders for the training and test set data pretty straightforward.
 Notice that in this function, the optional typing of function arguments is showcased.

 {% highlight julia %}
 function get_dataloaders(batch_size::Int, shuffle::Bool)